 We know that each person is more than a list of facts or pre-defined categories.
 We are interested in how your background may have influenced your life experiences.
 In answering this question, consider how your background, such as your work, education, skills, interests, culture, socioeconomic status, sexual orientation, gender identity, race, ethnicity, where/how you grew up, and/or other factors had an impact on your recent actions and choices (up to 1,200 characters, or approximately 200 words).

-Stanford is known to chose candidates who have either overcome difficult circumstances or have helped others do so.
-While considering this prompt, it would be best to first zero-in on examples from your past experiences that manage to incorporate one or both parts of this formula, especially if you did get the chance to include a story with a similar theme in the rest of your application.
+Stanford is well known to be particularly—but not uniquely—interested in candidates who have either overcome difficult circumstances or have helped others to do so.
+While considering this prompt, it would be best to first identify examples from your past experiences that manage to incorporate one or both parts of this formula, especially if you didn’t get the chance to include a story with a similar theme in the rest of your application.

 Stanford’s essay length instructions: